Career Development

 Not only that, but you'll also bring with you the transferrable skills and credibility gained from your foodservice experience.
 So, no need to start from scratch–continue your education and change your career with confidence!

-Increased Credibility and Professionalism
+Increased credibility and professionalism

 Continuing education can also increase your credibility and professionalism within the industry.
 Whether you're interviewing for a new position or looking to retain your current one, having a solid educational background will help set you apart from the competition (and give you a little something extra to talk about in your interview, too).